readingcapital/readingcapital.github.io/volume-1/index.md

 > with the analysis of the commodity.

-The object of the critique of political economy is the systematic development of what the wealth of capitalist societies is — the elementary form of which is the commodity.
+The object of the critique of political economy is the systematic development of what the wealth is in a capitalist societies — the elementary form in which this wealth appears is the commodity.

 #### [The Two Factors of the Commodity: Use-Value and Value](chapter-01.01-detailed-commentary) ####

 A commodity is a thing that is *produced for exchange*.
 It is use-value and value.

 It is *use-value* because it has the physical properties to satisfy human needs.
 As a use-value it is particular and different from other things.

-It is *value* because it is exchangeable against any other commodity – different commodities are equated, not in only theory but in practice.
-The expression of this general quality to be exchangeable expresses itself by exchangeability against a particular other commodity.
+It is *value* as a bit of social wealth as such which is exchangeable against any other commodity.
+Different commodities are equated, not in only theory but in practice.
+The expression of this general quality to be exchangeable as a bit of social wealth expresses itself as exchangeability against a particular other commodity.
 This expression of value is *exchange value*.

 A commodity is value because human labour is needed to produce it which then is used as lever to gain access other products of labour.